 How One California Teacher is Using The Great Kindness Challenge to Transform Her School

-Every November we celebrate World Kindness Day — an occasion that honors and encourages acts of kindness, whether big, small, random, or planned; ones that are shared with friends, family, a co-workers or a stranger.
+Every November we celebrate World Kindness Day — an occasion that honors and encourages acts of kindness, whether big, small, random, or planned; ones that are shared with friends, family, a co-worker or a stranger.
 Kindness is all about making the world a better place.

 And that better place often starts in our schools.
 It’s becoming increasingly evident that students must learn the fundamentals of being kind and caring citizens, who have respect, understanding, and empathy for others and themselves.
 These social and emotional learning skills — throughout which kindness, caring, compassion, and empathy transcend — are the key to shaping students for success in college, careers, and the future as a whole.